DanMGocan/knowyourfin/ideas.md

 How does fuel price affect taxi prices?
 How would a tariff affect the price of something?
 What could you afford with a minimum wage of what?

+Clear DB at the end of the simulation
+Create a login but have a preset account
+Store previous simulation results

+Price of food, price of energy, price of fuel,
+The definitory thing should be starting wealth vs. final wealth